airtlab/An-EMG-and-IMU-Dataset-for-the-Italian-Sign-Language-Alphabet/readme.md

 ## Dataset Release Agreement

 The dataset is freely released for research and educational purposes.
+Please cite as

+	 I. Pacifici, P. Sernani, N. Falcionelli, S. Tomassini, A. F. Dragoni, A surface electromyography and inertial measurement unit dataset for the italian sign language alphabet, Data in Brief 33 (2020). doi:10.1016/j.dib.2020.
+106455.

+Bibtex entry:

+	 @article{Pacifici2020,
+	  title = "A surface electromyography and inertial measurement unit dataset for the Italian Sign Language alphabet", journal = "Data in Brief",
+	  volume = "33",
+	  eid = "106455",
+	  year = "2020",
+	  doi = "10.1016/j.dib.2020.106455",
+	  author = "Iacopo Pacifici and Paolo Sernani and Nicola Falcionelli and Selene Tomassini and Aldo Franco Dragoni", }

 ## Data Acquisition App